-Mighty Networks is a community chat app with a powerful forum and messaging features built in.
-You can build and customize a community, easily inviting the people you want there or even selling memberships – you can collect payment in currencies from around the world, or even crypto tokens.
+Mighty Networks is a powerful cultural software platform that combines community, content, courses, and commerce.
+That means that it works as a community chat app with a powerful forum and messaging features built in.
+You can build and customize a community, easily inviting the people you want there or even selling memberships – you can collect payment in currencies from around the world, or even monetize with token-gating.

 It has a secure chat function, from 1:1 to group chats to messaging all members.
 And, unlike Telegram, it’s both secure and safe.
 You get to decide who’s in your community – you can even add a membership questionnaire if you want to screen potential members.
 Once people are in, there are also lots of community moderation and reporting tools, meaning that spam and phishing are pretty much non-issue in a Mighty Network.

 Besides chat, Telegram also gives you a broadcasting feature.
 And in the same way, each Mighty Network has native live streaming built in.
 With a full set of event scheduling and RSVP features, plus a great app, Mighty Networks is an awesome Telegram alternative.
 The community plan starts from $33/mo.